 Addiction, whether it’s to alcohol or drugs, is much harder to fight, alone.
-At Help4Addiction.com, we know that and help those under the influence of a dependence find the best drug & alcohol rehab options in Gateshead that can build a sustainable, cost-effective road to recovery.
+At Help4Addiction.com, we know that and help those under the influence of dependence find the best drug & alcohol rehab options in Gateshead that can build a sustainable, cost-effective road to recovery.

 If you have a partner, family member, or loved one who is struggling with a drug or alcohol addiction, you may wonder what role you can play in helping them.
-Here, we’re going to look at steps you can take and support you can provide that can truly bolster their chances of success.
+Here, we’re going to look at steps you can take and the support you can provide that can truly bolster their chances of success.

 Communicate your concerns